Shopify/react-native-skia/docs/docs/image-filters/runtime-shader.md

 :::info

-Because RuntimeShader relies on texture sampling of the Skia drawing, we recommend applying a technique known as supersampling.
+Because RuntimeShader doesn't take into account the pixel density scaling, we recommend applying a technique known as supersampling.
 [See below](#supersampling).

 :::